piekarsky/CPP-Playing-Card-Detector/README.md

 <img width="520" height="750" src = img/console.jpg/>

-### 2. Working principle
+### Working principle
-The most important functions in this program are:
+The most important functions of the program are described in the sections below.
 - <b>grayscale function </b> <br/> </b>
 The purpose of this function is to convert an original photo to grayscale.
 A grayscale image is an image in which the proportion of each R, G, B component is the same.
 Making an image in grayscale comes down to such transformation of the image to obtain for each pixel of the image, according to the degree of brightness of the pixel, the same share of each of these components.
 For this purpose, first, a pixel of the image with a specific color is read with the appropriate share of each of the basic components and the R, G, B components are extracted.
 Then, the brightness of each color is summed up and divides this sum without remainder by 3.
 After this operation, it performs synthesis color from these three components.
 The operations are performed in a loop for each image pixel.
 The image below shows the original photo after conversion.